steqeq/0000/CONTRIBUTING.md

     - Launch the default build Task using either:
       - a hotkey _(default is 'Ctrl+Shift+B')_ or
       - by issuing the `Tasks: Run Build Task` from the Command Palette.

+6. Open the live preview

+    - Navigate to the output of the site within VS Code, right-click on `.vscode/build/html/index.html` and select `Open with Live Server`.
+The contents should update on every rebuild without having to refresh the browser.